 Use defensive programming techniques to check whether an operation will overflow or underflow the receiving data type.
 For example:

 Check that an operation on an integer value will not cause wrapping, unless it can be shown that wrapping cannot occur.
-Each of the following operators has the potential to wrap:
+Each of the following operators can wrap:

 a + b a – b a * b a++ ++a a-- --a